 You can add a little cayenne for extra heat or garlic and onion powder for additional flavor, but go easy on the rubs that are heavy in sugar content.

 We use it exclusively on our Hot and Fast Version of our Brisket, because we don't want any sugar to burn.
-But today, since we are smoking slower and at a lower temperature, its ok to pick a rub with some sugar in it if you wish..
+But today, since we are smoking slower and at a lower temperature, its ok to also add a little rub with some sugar in it if you wish.

-After trimming the fat, cover the brisket in a thin layer of cooking oil or yellow mustard.
+After trimming the fat, cover the brisket in a thin layer of cooking oil, yellow mustard, or Worchestire sauce.

 You have a lot of freedom when it comes to choosing the right wood pellets to smoke your Pit Boss beef brisket

-Mesquite and hickory will give a very aggressive smoke flavor.
+Mesquite and hickory will give a more aggressive smoke flavor.